 Sync and Swim

 Actor-writer-comedian Aasif Mandvi found his rhythm in New York City, where he’s on the move on many fronts.
+PLUS: An update on how he and the city are doing now.

 It's been a long, strange trip that's brought Aasif Mandvi to his current gig as Ben Shakir, a skeptic of the supernatural on Evil, the CBS drama from Michelle and Robert King that debuted last fall and was quickly picked up for season two.